ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

 2. Edit or Delete an existing script

 3. Enter the script to use.
-   In the above example, each source document from the 'Products' collection will be sent to the 'ProductsInfo' collection in the destination database db3
+   In the above example, each source document from the 'Products' collection will be sent to the 'ProductsInfo' collection in the destination database *db3*
    (which is external to the cluster).
-   Each new document will have 2 fields: 'ProductName' & 'SupplierName'.
+   Each new document will have 2 fields: 'ProductName' and 'SupplierName'.
    For detailed script options see [Transformation Script Options](../../../../server/ongoing-tasks/etl/raven#transformation-script-options).

 4. By default, updates to the ETL script will _not_ be applied to documents that were already sent.
    When checking this option RavenDB will start the ETL process for this script from _scratch_ ("beginning of time"),
    rather than apply the update only to new or updated documents.

-5. Select the collections for the ETL task -or - apply to all collections
+5. Select the collections for the ETL task - **or** - apply to all collections
 {PANEL/}

 {PANEL: RavenDB ETL Task - Details in Tasks List View}